 • Letters of recommendation – 2 or 3 letters of recommendation from members of academic or professional institutions, who know the candidate well enough to assess his/ her abilities.

-• Personal essay – Personal essay stating academic and career objectives: 400-700 words presenting the candidate's purpose and interest in pursuing the International MA in Political Science: Leadership, Communication and Elections.
+• Personal essay – Personal essay stating academic and career objectives: 400-700 words presenting the candidate's purpose and interest in pursuing the International MA in Political Science and Political Communication.

 • TOEFL or IELTS test scores – Foreign students who are not native speakers of English and who have not done their undergraduate degree work in English are required to submit TOEFL or IELTS test scores with their applications.